 - JT initiate first residential Gigabit broadband connection in Europe at two residential developments in Jersey.

 - Jersey Telecom introduced the CI’s fastest mobile broadband of 14.4Mb*.

-- Jersey Telecom introduced The Cloud Wi-Fi in the Channel Islands including access on some Connex bus routes.
+- They also introduced The Cloud Wi-Fi in the Channel Islands including access on some Connex bus routes.

-- JT aquires major London based company, Worldstone.
+- JT acquires major London based company, Worldstone.

-- Wave Telecom and JT combined to operate under one name JT.
+- Wave Telecom and JT are also combined to operate under one name JT.

 - JT launch island wide ‘Gigabit Jersey’ project.

 - JT achieves Broadband World Forum recognition for ‘Gigabit Jersey’.